Open Enrollment for In-District School Transfers

 - Neither transportation nor child care are provided for students approved to transfer schools through Open Enrollment.

-- Students must be enrolled in their neighborhood or current school of attendance before an Open Enrollment application will be considered.
+- Students must be enrolled (or pre-enrolled) in their neighborhood or current school of attendance before an Open Enrollment application will be considered.

 - While on the Open Enrollment waiting list, students must attend their neighborhood school.